No Time at All (Playhouse 90)

-"No Time at All" was an American television film broadcast on February 13, 1958, as part of the CBS television series, Playhouse 90.
-It was the 23rd episode of the second season of Playhouse 90.
+"No Time at All" is an American television film broadcast on February 13, 1958, as part of the CBS television series, Playhouse 90.
+It is the twenty-third episode of the second season of Playhouse 90.

 The film was based on Charles Einstein's 1957 novel and directed by David Swift.
 It featured a large cast that included William Lundigan, Betsy Palmer, Keenan Wynn, Sylvia Sidney, Buster Keaton, Chico Marx, Jack Haley, and Charles Bronson.

 Plot

 A stricken airliner disappears from radar on a flight from Miami to New York.
 The film follows the consequences for friends and relatives of the passengers.

 Cast

-The following performers received screen credit for their performances:
+The following cast received screen credit for their performances.